NathanLoPresto/DAQ-UI/README.md

 ## Future

 While the purpose of the project, designing a UI to facilitate a general purpose data acquisition device, was successful, there is a considerable amount of work left to bring this product to researchers hands.
-For instance, Dr. Koerner, in the upcoming year(s), is planning to design tests, in correspondence with researchers, to show the OP AMP’s effectiveness in the lab.
+For instance, Dr. Koerner, in the upcoming year(s), is planning to design tests, in correspondence with researchers, to show the DAQ’s effectiveness in the lab.

 ## Authors